 - Key elements of Finnish development policy and quality standards, namely the Results Based Management (RBM), Human Rights Based Approach to Development (HRBA) and Cross-Cutting Objectives (CCOs) are included in the project proposals

 The Embassy prioritizes the project proposals that are not fully financed by the donor; the applicant must show its capability to run day-by-day activities.
 The principle for supporting private companies is that the applicant itself provides a sufficient share of the financing of the project.
 The FLC grant can cover a maximum of 70 % of the entire private sector project costs.

 Projects are the main target of the FLC.
 The fund can be used for core funding only in special and well-argued cases.

 See the complete selection criteria for FLC applications.

 How to apply?

-Deadline for submitting applications is Thursday 18th of March 2021 at 13:00 hrs (UTC +2).
+The deadline for submitting applications is Thursday 24th of March 2023 at 14:00 hrs local time (UTC +2).
 Late proposals will not be considered.

 - Project budget in Euros